Resources for Departing Residents

 How do I properly dispose of household trash, bulk items and hazardous materials prior to move-out?

-Trash is picked up on your scheduled day.
+Click here to view the trash pickup schedule.
 If you have large items to dispose, we suggest attempting to donate anything gently used to a local thrift store.
 Bulk items are picked-up curbside or at the dumpsters on the scheduled trash pick-up day (no pre-scheduling necessary).
 If you have trash items after your scheduled pickup day, we ask that you dispose of those items in a dumpster in one of our neighborhoods.
 No bulk items may be left at the curb during your final inspection.

 - Empty propane tanks can be taken to any propane retailer (such as Lowes).